Storidge/cio-user-docs/integrations/prometheus.md

 [Installing Grafana](https://grafana.com/docs/installation/)

-1. Add each member of your Storidge cluster to the Prometheus configuration file.
-In this sample file, our four nodes are 192.168.3.51-54.
+1. Add the Storidge cluster nodes to the Prometheus configuration file.
+In the file below, we have four nodes at IP 192.168.3.51-54.

 ```yaml
 # my global config